- About Us

 The LGA is committed to providing quality service in meeting its clubs’ handicapping needs.
 All LGA Handicap Network clubs are provided state-of-the-art computer hardware and software, technical support, and educational tools to ensure that golf staff and handicap committees are proficient in utilizing the USGA Handicap System.

-Please contact us with any questions regarding the USGA Handicap System or the LGA Handicap Network.
+Please contact us any questions regarding the USGA Handicap System or the LGA Handicap Network.

 PURPOSE OF THE USGA HANDICAP SYSTEM